m0by314/plant_soil_moisture/README.md

 ## How it works

-The tool performs a measurement every 6 hours, in order to have the evolution of the soil moisture during the day.
+The application performs a measurement every 6 hours, in order to have the evolution of the soil moisture during the day.

 If the percentage of soil moisture is below than the threshold, an alert is sent by email using an IFTTT webhook.